Jim Thompson (designer): World War II activities

 At the height of the Second World War, Thompson was recruited by Major General William Joseph Donovan (1883–1959) to serve as an operative in the OSS.

 His first assignment was with the French Resistance in North Africa.
 He was then sent to Europe.
 After Victory in Europe Day (May 7–8, 1945), he was transferred to Ceylon (now Sri Lanka) to work with the pro-Allied Free Thai Movement (Seri Thai).
 Their mission was to help liberate Thailand from the occupying Japanese Army.
 The group had the support of Pridi Panomyong, the regent to King Ananda Mahidol of Thailand, and Seni Pramoj, the Thai ambassador to the United States.

 In August 1945, Thompson was about to be sent into Thailand, when the surrender of Japan officially ended World War II.
 He arrived in Thailand shortly after Victory over Japan Day and organized the Bangkok OSS office.
-It was here he got to know Constance (Connie) Mangskau, an Allied Services translator, who later became one of his closest friends.
+While there he got to know Constance (Connie) Mangskau, an Allied Services translator, who later became one of his closest friends.

 In the spring of 1946, Thompson went to work as a military attaché at the United States legation for his former Princeton classmate Charles Woodruff Yost, the US Minister to Thailand.
 It was the start of Thompson's eleven year affair with Yost's wife, Irena.
 In 1950, she had a child, but neither Thompson nor Yost could establish paternity prior to DNA testing.

 Thompson used his contacts with the Free Thai and Free Laos (Lao Issara) groups to gather information and defuse conflicts on Thailand's borders.
 Working with him in the legation was Kenneth Landon, an American missionary whose wife, Margaret Landon, was the author of Anna and the King of Siam, which was the inspiration for the 1946 film of the same name, and the 1956 film The King and I.